botsquad/bubble-match/docs/notes.md

 cheat sheet below.

-> Note: BubbleExpr is inspired on the [Pullstring pattern match
+> Note: BubbleMatch is inspired on the [Pullstring pattern match
 > language][1].
 Pullstring has been acquired by Apple in 2019 and all
 > their docs are offline.
 This cheat sheet is copied and adapted from
 > the now archived Pullstring documentation.